HOW TO WIN NEVADA DISABILITY BENEFITS

 The Las Vegas Office of Hearings Operations (OHO) is in the downtown federal building in Las Vegas, Nevada.
 The office has a number of judges who hear SSDI cases.
 It will take some time to obtain a hearing date.
 On average, it takes almost 12 to 18 months to get a hearing in Las Vegas.
 The SSA also holds hearings in Reno, Nevada.
 Your case is assigned to a hearing office based upon your zip code.

-HIRE A LAWYER WITH THE EXPERIENCE TO WIN YOUR NEVADA DISABILITY BENEFITS
+HIRE A LAWYER TO WIN YOUR NEVADA SSD BENEFITS

-WHAT DOES YOUR NEVADA DISABILITY ATTORNEY DO FOR YOU?
+WHAT DOES YOUR NEVADA SSD ATTORNEY DO FOR YOU?

 In court, there are always rules and there are ways you can explain your case that will make the most sense to the judge.
 You may think that you can go into court on your own and explain your symptoms to the judge.
 However, this would be a mistake.
 The reason it is a mistake is there is more to court than just talking about your your physical and mental issues.

-If you need help because you already lost your hearing, go here.
+Read more if you need help because you already lost your hearing.
 You do have options.
 For example, you may be able to apply again.
-Likewise, you can appeal to the Appeals Council or to Federal Court.
+Likewise, you can appeal your case to the Appeals Council and after that, to Federal Court.

 First, the judge is asking specific questions about your medical conditions under SSA’s rules.
-If you are not familiar with SSA rules, you may not understand the purpose of the hearing questions.
-Find out more here about what questions the judge asks at your SSA hearing.
+If you are not familiar with SSA rules, then you may not understand the purpose of the hearing questions.
+The just asks you questions to find out about your health.
+The questions revolve around your ability to perform tasks during an eight hour work day.
+Find out more about what questions the judge asks at your SSA hearing.

 THE MEDICAL EXPERT

 The doctor will be there to testify about whether or not your physical or mental conditions meet or equal SSA’s rules.
-Will you be able to question the medical expert about his or her testimony at your hearing?
-If not, you need an attorney.
+Will you be able to question the medical expert about at your hearing?
+If not, then you need an attorney.

 Your lawyer will know how to ask questions about your medical records.
-If the medical expert is not including the opinion of your doctor or is missing some of your records, you attorney can let the expert know.
-Learn more about the medical expert at your hearing here.
+If the medical expert is not including the opinion of your doctor during testimony, then your attorney point that out to the judge.
+Learn more about the medical expert at your hearing.

 THE VOCATIONAL EXPERT